Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/comms-part-1.md

 ```

 To handle **C** (CRC errors), we'll give the `MessageHandler` a method that'll
 be called whenever a CRC error occurs.
-That way the rest of the application can
+That way the component in charge of
-figure out how to handle it.
+routing messages can note down how many errors have occurred within a single
+run.

 ```rust
 // comms/src/lib.rs